jdmota/quasejs/packages/languages/quase-lang/README.md

 # Quase lang

-This is my attempt to create a programming language and investigate what can be done to help even more programmers to make less mistakes, and avoid common problems.
+This is my attempt to create a programming language and investigate what can be done to help programmers make sure that the software developed and constructed is "correct".

 ## Pratical objectives

 - Good tooling
 - Good libraries
 - Be fast
-- Easy to learn syntax
+- Syntax easy to learn
 - Modular
-- Compile to WebAssembly
+- Compile targets:
-- Compile to JavaScript
+  - WebAssembly
-- Work side by side with JavaScript modules
+  - JavaScript
+  - Others...

 ## Concept